VictorAdeB/VictorAdeB/README.md

 I'm excited to collaborate on open-source projects and share knowledge within the developer community.

 ### 💡 Interests
-I’m exploring TypeScript, Java, Backend Engineering, System Design and Databases to broaden my technical expertise.
+I’m exploring Java, Backend Engineering, System Design and Databases to broaden my technical expertise.

 ### 🧑‍💻 Seeking Help With
 Looking for guidance and mentorship in mastering Java to improve my coding efficiency.